-Plant and equipment - 20 per cent straight-line
+Plant and equipment - 20 per cent straight-line Computer equipment - 20 per cent straight-line

-The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at each balance sheet date.
+The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at each reporting date.

 2.10 Intangible assets

 Intangible assets that are acquired by the Group are stated at cost less accumulated amortisation and accumulated impairment losses.